webnugget/yeti-stack/readme.md

-#Welcome to FAPP-Stack
+#Welcome to YETI-Stack
-FAPP-Stack is based on Foundation for Apps.
+YETI-Stack is a Foundation for Apps powered Fullstack.

 ##Features
 <ul>